-One way to test if GLCs have indeed received financial advantages is to compare their investment behavior with that of their private sector counterparts.
-According to the imperfect capital markets literature, asymmetric information and moral hazard problems increase the cost of raising external funds for long term investment spending.
-Firms that have difficulty raising capital externally would tend to rely more on internal funds to finance their investment spending.
-Thus, their investment spending would tend to be strongly correlated with their liquidity-all else constant, more liquid firms can afford to invest more.
-If GLCs have preferential access to financing, this means they have an easier time raising external funds compared with their private sector counterparts.
+If GLCs have preferential access to financing (whether it be through lower interest rates or government guarantees), this means they find it cheaper to raise external funds compared with their private sector counterparts.
 If this is the case, liquidity should be irrelevant (or at least less important) as a determinant of GLCs' investment spending.
-The test, therefore, involves comparing the differences in the effects of various determinants of investment spending by GLCs and private sector companies: if GLCs have better access to credit, then their investment spending should be less sensitive to a liquidity measure like cash flow than would be the case for their private sector counterparts.
+The test, therefore, involves comparing the differences in the effects of various determinants of investment spending by GLCs and private sector companies: If GLCs have better access to credit, then their investment spending should be less sensitive to a liquidity measure like cash flow than would be the case for their private-sector counterparts.